needle-tools/needle-engine-support/documentation/networking.md

 - **Enable Voice Chat**
   Add a `VoIP` component.

-> **Note**: these components can be anywhere inside your `GltfObject` hierarchy.
-They can also all be on the same GameObject.

 ## Core Components

-- ``SyncedRoom`` — handles networking connection and connection to a room
+- ``SyncedRoom`` — handles networking connection and connection to a room.
+  This can also be done by code using the networking api  accessible from `this.context.connection`
 - ``SyncedTransform`` — handles synchronizing transforms
 - ``SyncedCamera`` — spawns a prefab for any user connected to the room which will follow their position
 - ``WebXRSync`` — handles synchronization for AR and VR users
 - ``VoIP`` — handles voice-over-IP audio connections, microphone access etc. between users
-- ``Networking`` — use to customize server backend url
+- ``Networking`` — use to customize the server backend url

 ## Manual Networking
-> 🏗️ Under construction

 ### Sending